American Wedding: Plot

-In a restaurant in East Great Falls, Michigan, Jim Levenstein hints to his girlfriend Michelle that he is about to propose, until his dad calls to inform him he left the ring at home.
-She misinterprets his hints and performs fellatio on him under the table, as his dad arrives with the ring so they are publicly exposed.
-Despite the awkwardness, Michelle accepts Jim's proposal.
+At a restaurant in East Great Falls, Michigan, Jim Levenstein is about to propose to his girlfriend Michelle until his dad, Noah, calls to inform him he left the ring at home.
+Michelle misinterprets Jim's hints and performs fellatio on him under the table; Noah arrives with the ring and they are publicly exposed.
+Jim proposes, and Michelle accepts.

-Jim and Michelle exclude their acquaintance, the boorish and vulgar Steven Stifler, from the wedding plans, but he notices the celebration party while passing and insists on taking part, seeing an opportunity to have sex with the bridesmaids.
-Jim agrees to let Stifler join in exchange for teaching him to dance, so he can surprise Michelle.
+Jim and Michelle exclude the vulgar Steven Stifler from the wedding plans.
+However, Stifler discovers the engagement party and crashes it.
+Jim hesitantly agrees to let Stifler come to the wedding in exchange for teaching him to dance so he can surprise Michelle.

-Stifler, Jim, and his friends Paul Finch and Kevin Myers, travel to Chicago to secure Michelle's dream wedding dress, and trace the designer to a gay bar.
+Jim, Stifler, Paul Finch, and Kevin Myers travel to Chicago to secure Michelle's dream wedding dress.
+They trace the designer to a gay bar.
 Stifler's insecurity around homosexuals annoys the patrons, but he wins them over during a dance off with a large gay man called Bear.
-Entertained, Bear offers to provide strippers for Jim's bachelor party, while the dress designer agrees to make Michelle's dress.
+Impressed, Bear offers to provide strippers for Jim's bachelor party, while the dress designer agrees to make Michelle's dress.

-Michelle's younger sister Cadence returns to Michigan for the wedding, after breaking up with her boyfriend because he would not take her virginity.
-Hoping to win Cadence over, Stifler acts refined and intelligent like Finch, while Finch acts like Stifler, and Cadence takes a liking to them both.
+Michelle's younger and newly single sister Cadence returns to Michigan for the wedding.
+Hoping to win Cadence over, Stifler acts refined and intelligent like Finch, while Finch acts like Stifler; Cadence takes a liking to them both.
+Meanwhile, Jim begins to have doubts about marriage, worried that he isn't good enough for Michelle and has only ever really been with one woman.

-Meanwhile, Jim begins to have doubts about marriage, worried that he has only ever really been with one woman.
-His father's awkward reassurances fail to convince Jim.
-Stifler, Finch, and Kevin break into Jim's parents house to surprise him with the bachelor party and Bear's strippers, unaware Jim is bringing Michelle's parents over for dinner.

-The boys conceal the party from Michelle's parents until her mother finds a stripped and bound Kevin in the closet.
+Stifler, Finch, and Kevin break into Jim's parents house to surprise him with the bachelor party, unaware Jim is bringing Michelle's parents over for dinner.
+The guys conceal the party from Michelle's parents until her mother finds a stripped and bound Kevin in the closet.
 They convince her parents that it is an elaborate plot to impress them by portraying Jim as a hero who rescues Kevin.